leotecno09/Terminal-RockPaperScissors/README.md

 TO FIX:

-- [ ] Connection lost management on the client side
+- [X] Connection lost management on the client side
-- [ ] Server broken with "tries" things at "handle_client"
+- [X] Server broken with "tries" things at "handle_client"
+- [ ] Crash detection